alfonsograziano/graph-gpt/docs/prd/epic-2-graph-canvas-node-components.md

 5. Node activation works correctly regardless of graph complexity
 6. Activation state is maintained until user clicks different node
 7. Path calculation handles complex branching scenarios correctly

+## Story 2.6: Branch Creation and Node Positioning

+As a user,
+I want to click the plus button to create a new input node that is properly positioned and connected, so that I can continue the conversation in a new branch with clear visual relationships.

+### Acceptance Criteria

+1. Clicking the "+" button spawns a new node with type "input"
+2. New node is positioned below the current node with proper spacing
+3. An edge is automatically created connecting from bottom of current node to top of new node
+4. New node appears with input field ready for user interaction
+5. Node positioning maintains proper visual hierarchy and spacing
+6. Edge connection is visually clear and properly styled
+7. New node becomes the active node and is ready for user input

+## Story 2.7: Node Deletion with Hover Delete Button

+As a user,
+I want to delete nodes by clicking a delete button that appears when I hover over a node, so that I can remove unwanted conversation branches and clean up my graph.

+### Acceptance Criteria

+1. Delete button appears in the top-right corner of each node when hovered
+2. Delete button is visually distinct and clearly indicates deletion action
+3. Clicking the delete button immediately deletes the node without confirmation
+4. All edges connected to the deleted node are also removed
+5. Node deletion updates the conversation state and syncs with backend
+6. Deleted nodes are completely removed from the graph visualization
+7. Node deletion works for all node types (input, loading, completed)
+8. Graph layout adjusts properly after node deletion
+9. No orphaned edges remain after node deletion
+10. Deletion is permanent and cannot be undone

+## Story 2.8: Node Movement with Drag & Drop

+As a user,
+I want to move nodes by dragging and dropping them to new positions, so that I can reorganize my conversation graph layout and improve visual organization.

+### Acceptance Criteria

+1. All nodes can be dragged by clicking and holding on them
+2. Visual feedback shows the node being dragged with appropriate cursor changes
+3. Nodes can be dropped at any valid position on the canvas
+4. Node position updates are saved to the conversation state
+5. Position changes sync with the backend through existing API
+6. Dragged nodes maintain their connections to other nodes
+7. Node movement works for all node types (input, loading, completed)
+8. Graph layout updates smoothly after node repositioning
+9. Node positions persist across page refreshes
+10. Drag and drop functionality is accessible and works with keyboard navigation